Ecclesbourne Valley Railway: Operation

 The presence of the line allowed Wirksworth's limestone business to develop, the carriage of which was its mainstay until the middle of the 20th century.
 There was also farm produce, particularly milk, 800000 impgal in 1906, and a number of textile mills (Wirksworth had the dubious distinction of being the main supplier of red tape for the London Government Departments).
 It saw a regular passenger service, with stations at Hazlewood (about 1/2 mi from the village down a steep hill and originally called Windley), Shottle (originally Cowers Lane) and Idridgehay.

 There were three, rising to six, passenger trains from Derby each way, with one on Sunday, and two goods trains.
-Howevet, by 1939, milk was carried instead by road and, during World War II, passenger travel was severely curtailed.
+However, by 1939, milk was carried instead by road and, during World War II, passenger travel was severely curtailed.
 There was also the hourly no. 37 bus, which led to a decline in passenger numbers.
 Passenger trains were temporarily suspended in 1947 and were officially ceased in 1949.
 An hourly (five on Sundays) direct bus service (Trentbarton route 6.1) still operates (2014) between Wirksworth and Derby with a journey time of 50 minutes.

 Rolling stock at various times included steam motor carriages from the Morecambe and Heysham Railway at the beginning of the century, and steam railmotors from the Yarmouth & North Norfolk Railway.
 In the early 1950s, people near the line were treated to the eerie sight of a railway carriage ghosting along, apparently by itself – the test vehicle for the new diesel railcars being designed in Derby – nothing more than a standard coach with the mechanism fitted and a windscreen cut in each end for the driver – that presaged a major change in British rail travel.
 When the so-called Derby Lightweights were produced, they were each tested on the line after leaving the workshop.
 One of the only three surviving of those originally built, M79900, was converted from being the IRIS test car back to passenger carrying standard and has been joined recently by the other two, residing on the line on which they were originally tested some 60 years ago.